-This was the recollection of one Yitzhak S. Herz of this night of Nov.9 in 1938 - which has come to be known as "Kristallnacht" which means "Night of the Broken Glass".
+This was the recollection of one Yitzhak S. Herz of this night of Nov.9 in 1938 - which has come to be known as "Kristallnacht" (literally "Crystal Night") or"Night of the Broken Glass".
 It was an evening wherein a massive government organized pogrom (Anti-Jewish riot) was conducted throughout Germany and parts of Austria.
 It was a night in which Jewish homes, businesses, and Synagogues were vandalized, and destroyed.
 And this meant the shattering of countless glass storefronts like the one pictured above.
 It was a clear and unmistakable expression of the deeply and viciously anti-Semitic nature of the Nazi regime in Germany.
 Herr Herz witnessed the night at the Dinslaken Orphanage in the city of Dinslaken, which is not far from Dusseldorf in western Germany.
 His account recalls the active participation of the local police when he attempted to go to the town hall for help:

 "About ten policemen were stationed here, reason enough for a sensation-seeking mob to await the next development.
 This was not very long in coming; the senior police officer, Freihahn, shouted at us: "Jews do not get protection from us!
 Vacate the area together with your children as quickly as possible!
 Freihahn then drove all of us to the wet lawn of the orphanage garden.
 He gave us strict orders not to leave the place under any circumstances."

 As he watched, he witnessed the total destruction of the orphanage: